MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_3.md

 ![Screenshot showing edit in pages within bizchat.](../Media/edit-in-pages.png)

-You can also share a page to a workspace in Loop by selecting the ellipsis (...) next to any page:
+You can also share a page with a workspace in Loop by selecting the ellipsis (...) next to any page:

 ![Screenshot showing add to workspace.](../Media/add-to-workspace.png)